Composition and Rhetoric as a field of study

 Rhetoric and composition share an interest in forms of communication in personal, academic, and social contexts.
 Rhetoric historically is defined as the art of persuasion.
 Currently, the study of rhetoric involves the production and analysis of argumentation in print and electronic media and verbal and visual forms.
 Sites of study may include civic, political, and legal discourse, advertisements, and hypertexts, among others.
 Composition studies the theories and practices associated with the writing process and with the teaching of writing.
 As an interdisciplinary field of inquiry, it draws upon research and methodologies from linguistics, education, women’s studies, cultural studies, and anthropology.
 Sites of study may include social and cultural dimensions of writing, writing in the academy, community writing projects, and literacy.

-ENG 300: The Rhetorical Tradition.
+ENG 300: Introduction to Rhetoric.
 A course that surveys major concepts and thinkers in the history of rhetoric from ancient Greece and Rome to the present.
 Prerequisite: one ENG DL course or consent.

-ENG 302: Introduction to the English Language.
-A course that considers not only the recent history of the language but also issues of language diversity, standards, and multiculturalism.
+ENG 302: History of the English Language.
+A course in the early and later development of the English language to about 1800, with particular emphasis on the analysis of literary texts.
 Prerequisite: one ENG DL course or consent.

 ENG 306: Argument I. A prerequisite for several of the 400-level writing courses, and a good place to begin focusing your writing talents on challenging assignments and projects.
 Prerequisite: FW and either 200 or one ENG DL course, or consent.